-Source: from a painting by Bashir Abu-Rabia'
+Source of image: From a painting by Bashir Abu-Rabia'

 Design: Bashir Abu-Rabia (Naqab)